Azure-Samples/container-service-python-manage/README.md

 and remove the "credsStore" entry from the JSON there.
 (Make sure that what you leave is still valid JSON!)

+<a id="wsl"></a>

 ### Docker and WSL (Windows Subsystem for Linux)

 In principle, container.py should work on WSL
 (a.k.a.
-"Bash on Ubuntu on Windows") but in practice there are some difficulties:
+"Bash on Ubuntu on Windows") but in practice there are some difficulties.

+The following are some issues you might run into, with less-than-thoroughly detailed possible solutions.
+If you're not comfortable implementing those solutions based on the descriptions given, using WSL might not be the right route for you.

 1. The Docker daemon does not work with WSL, but the client does.